jeppe9821/HavanaR39/README.md

 We've restored some of the missing CH features, with some additional features

-❗ This repository will not be continuously updated and will be as is
+❗ This repository will not be continuously updated and will be as is!

 # Features